• Skip to primary navigation

 What are the treatment options for adult patients with atopic dermatitis?

 Dr. Nori says that the treatment for adults with atopic dermatitis often includes a combination of daily skin care, prescription medications, and lifestyle adjustments.
 First-line therapy typically involves regular use of fragrance-free moisturizers and topical corticosteroids to reduce inflammation during flares.
 For long-term or sensitive areas, non-steroidal options like tacrolimus (Protopic), pimecrolimus (Elidel), or crisaborole (Eucrisa) are effective alternatives.
-Adults with moderate to severe eczema may benefit from systemic treatments such as oral corticosteroids, immunosuppressants like cyclosporine, or biologic therapies like dupilumab (Dupixent).
 Identifying and avoiding personal triggers, such as allergens, stress, or irritants, is also key to managing symptoms.

 How is pediatric atopic dermatitis diagnosed and treated?